 The Office of Admissions administers the placement test to students who have been out of high school more than 10 years or graduated high school outside of the United States.
-The purpose of the test is to assess a student's ability and readiness for the requirements of the curriculum.
-Test scores are used for academic advisement and course placement, to include a transitions course or a Math or English course with a co-requisite course if needed
+The purpose of the test is to assess a student's readiness for the requirements of the curriculum.
+Test scores are used for academic advisement and course placement, to include a transitions course or a math or English course with a co-requisite course if needed.

 Students enrolled in select Health Science programs are required to complete additional testing.
-Please see the program admissions specialist for further information.
+Please see the program Education Navigator for further information.